 During your pregnancy, you may also notice small, red bumps on your gums.
 Typically, they will also have dark red marks on them, about the size of a pinpoint.
 They are most likely to appear during your second trimester, especially if you already have pregnancy gingivitis.
 These growths are known as pregnancy tumors.
 Despite the alarming sounding name, pregnancy tumors are non-cancerous, and they do not pose a threat to your health.
 In some cases, however, the growths may make it more difficult to eat.
 In these instances, your dentist can quickly remove them during a non-invasive procedure.
 Without surgical removal, pregnancy tumors will usually go away on their own after your baby is born.

 Routine cleanings and exams will not harm your unborn baby.
 In fact, we may suggest more frequent dental cleanings during pregnancy, especially if you have gingivitis.
 Typically, however, we will not take x-rays unless absolutely necessary.
 In addition to the care you receive in our office, you should take extra good care of your teeth at home.
 Brush at least twice a day, floss at least once, and use mouthwash daily.

 If you suffer decay or some other type of dental damage, you can still receive needed treatment.
 In fact, it is important to eliminate oral bacteria and infection so that the microbes do not travel through your bloodstream and affect your baby.
 Fillings, root canal therapy, and related treatments are save and non-invasive.
 We will use effective local anesthesia, though we will generally use as little as possible if you are expecting.
 Nevertheless, thanks to our experience and precision, you will enjoy minimal discomfort care with no ill effects for your baby.

 Protect Your Oral Health, Beautiful Smile, and Baby

 Routine dental care is essential during pregnancy.
-Contact us today to schedule your exam and cleaning.
+Schedule your exam and cleaning today!